Languages Made Easy

 And after 127 days, you still couldn’t.

-Here’s the brutal truth about streaks:
+This is the brutal truth about streaks.

-They measure consistency, not progress.
+They measure consistency not progress.

-And your brain doesn’t reward consistency.
+And your brain doesn’t run on consistency.

-It rewards perceived competence.
+It runs on perceived competence.

-Your brain quietly gives up.
+Your brain quietly disengages.

-That’s what happens on day 128.
+That’s what really happens on day 128.

 You didn’t quit.